Yvitex/Obsidian_Notes/Computer Science/Three.js/Three.js Particle Texturing.md

+---
+aliases: [depthWrite()]
+---
 # Particle Texturing
 ![[Pasted image 20220819142823.png]]

-We could apply a texture to the [[Three,js Particles]] but as we could see, it will create an image instead that looks like a square.
+We could apply a texture to the [[Three.js Particles]] but as we could see, it will create an image instead that looks like a square.
 ```js
 const textureLoader = new THREE.TextureLoader()
 const ring = textureLoader.load("/textures/particles/2.png")